Q: What does my initial fee cover?

 Q: Where are the Centres and what are the costs?

 A: "We operate Centres in Dundee, Arbroath, Perth, Glenrothes and Kirkcaldy.
 For any costs, please refer to our Fees.
+We also offer online Supervised contact and Digital Postbox contact which are not fixed to any specific location.

 Q: How much is the service and where do you offer appointments?